CallWhatsApp

 • Run time increases without comfort gain.

 We check filter condition, blower barrel cleanliness, and outlet velocity.
-Cleaning or a chemical wash usually restores full airflow without parts replacement.
+Cleaning or a chemical servicing usually restores full airflow without parts replacement.

 Lowering set temperature alone cannot fix restricted airflow.